ably/engineering/sdk/github.md

 The primary reason is that this uses your real GitHub identity to associate with the operation from a public domain perspective.
 Operations done from Jira sync over to GitHub using a bot account and that looks ugly and awkward for external viewers.

+## Pull Requests

+We have a few locations where standards and best practices have been captured - however they’re not necessarily always reflecting current practices on the SDK Team, in particular where we're working in open source.

+This section is intended as a canonical reference documenting how the SDK Team processes pull requests in the public domain / open source.

+- All PRs should be approved by at least one SDK Team member who maintains that client library
+- Ideally, in most cases, PRs should be landed (merged) to the `main` branch by the Lead Engineer responsible for that client library
+- Avoid publishing comments into that public domain that just represent housekeeping or reminders to other team members - these should more appropriately be handled as internal messaging over Slack (probably via the appropriate SDK repository channel)

 ## Workflows

 This section describes our ways of working with GitHub workflows.